 This multi-level sushi restaurant is a classic in the Adams Morgan neighborhood, and it's perhaps best known for its rooftop dining and a bar with magnificent views of the city.
 Sit under twinkly lights in the rooftop bar and terrace (seating is first-come, first-served) and order dishes like pork dumplings, mushroom fried rice, or sushi and sashimi platters.

-Colada Shop just opened a new rooftop garden and patio for the 2018 spring and summer season.
+In 2018 Colada Shop opened a new rooftop garden and patio.
 It's all very Instagrammable, with a pastel color scheme, cute planters, and sparkling sangrias and churros on the menu.
 If you can time your visit to a Thursday, take an advantage of an all-night "Havana Nights"-themed happy hour offering $6 cocktails and $2 empanadas starting at 4 p.m.

 Appreciate D.C.'s brand-new waterfront development The Wharf from a whole new angle at Whiskey Charlie, a cocktail lounge that just opened on the 10th floor of the Canopy hotel.
 The deck is situated right near the marina for stunning river views.
 Besides beer and wine, Whiskey Charlie serves up $14 cocktails like dirty martinis and "Mermaid Margaritas" along with bar snacks.
 If you're here with a group, consider ordering large format cocktail to share.